 Exam writing is a skill you can learn—doing well can have as much to do with technique as with preparation.
 The following may seem like common sense, but common sense can be the first thing to go when looking down the barrel of exam week.

 This is the most important thing by far.
-If you are well rested, you will think more clearly, remember better, and will be more able to solve problems and think creatively.
+If you are well rested, you will think more clearly, remember better, and be more able to solve problems and think creatively.
 Don't pull an all-nighter; you'll be fuzzy, stressed and irritable.
 Being alert is your greatest asset.

-Visit the exam venue a few days before and familiarise yourself with the physical surroundings.
+- Visit the exam venue a few days before and familiarise yourself with the physical surroundings.
 Knowing where you need to be and arriving on time will allow you to remain calm and relaxed.

-Eat some easily digestible, solid food like rice, bread, savoury biscuits or bananas.
+- Eat some easily digestible, solid food like rice, bread, savoury biscuits or bananas.
 Keep coffee and chocolate to a minimum as these will only give a short boost.
 What you need is staying power.

 Of course, a major aspect of being prepared is studying for your exam.

-The target is somewhere in the middle: the right amount of stress keeps you on your toes, helping you think clearly and effectively.
+If you are too nervous, you'll be too agitated to concentrate.
+On the other hand, if you are too casual, you won't be alert.
+The target is somewhere in the middle; the right amount of stress keeps you on your toes, helping you think clearly and effectively.

-Focus on relaxing yourself:
+Focus on relaxing yourself

 This technique is useful either before or during the exam.

-Get a feel for the exam as a whole.
+- Get a feel for the exam as a whole.
 Read through the entire exam before you start.
-This gives you an idea of what you need to do and the time constraints involved.
+This gives you an idea of what you need to do, and the time constraints involved.

 - It is extremely important to understand the questions.
 Read carefully and slowly, and consider what you are being asked to do.

-Few questions require you to write everything you've ever read about a certain topic, so look for the clue words in the question.
+- Few questions require you to write everything you've ever read about a certain topic, so look for the clue words in the question.
 These will give you a strong indication of how they want you to answer the question.

-If you are allowed to hold a pen during the reading period, underline the clue words in short answer and essay questions.
-Doing this will provide guidelines for answering when you return to the question later.
+- If you are allowed to hold a pen during the reading period, underline the clue words in short answer and essay questions.
+Doing this will provide focus for answering when you return to the question later.
 If the exam does not have a reading period, still spend the first few minutes reading the questions.

-Read the directions!
+- Read the directions!
 There is nothing worse than getting to the end of the exam and suddenly realising that you were supposed to answer two questions in Part A when you had instead written just one masterpiece.

 As you read through the exam, look at how marks are allocated.
 The number of marks given to a particular question will give you an indication of how much time to spend on it.
-For example, in a 90-minute exam with 90 multiple choice questions, you should average one question per minute.
+For example, in a 90-minute exam with 90 multiple-choice questions, you should average one question per minute.
 You may be able to answer some questions more quickly, buying extra time to devote to the trickier ones.